2011 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 1. Is my 2011 Sacagawea Dollar valuable?

-Most 2011 Sacagawea Dollars in circulated condition are only worth their face value of $1.00, as these coins are relatively common and widely available.
-However, uncirculated specimens in pristine condition (MS65 or higher) can command premiums of $4-6, while proof versions typically sell for $8-15.
+Most 2011 Sacagawea Dollars in circulated condition are worth only their face value of $1.00, as these coins are relatively common and widely available in collector channels.

-Coins graded MS68 or higher are genuinely scarce and should definitely be professionally certified, as they can achieve significant premiums at auction.
+Uncirculated specimens in pristine MS65 condition can command $4–$6, while proof versions typically sell for $8–$15.
+Coins graded MS68 or higher are genuinely scarce and should definitely be professionally certified, as they can achieve significant premiums — including $400 for an MS69.
 Error varieties like weak or missing edge lettering can be worth substantially more depending on the severity and rarity of the mistake.

 2. What are Position A and Position B on 2011 Sacagawea Dollars?

-Both positions are equally common since edge lettering is applied randomly during production, with approximately half of each mintage in each orientation.
+Both positions are equally common since edge lettering is applied randomly by the Schuler edge-lettering machine during production, with approximately half of each mintage in each orientation.
 Neither position commands a premium in typical grades, though error collectors may pay extra for coins with partial or dramatically weak edge lettering in either position.

 3. Are 2011 Sacagawea Dollars made of real gold?